 As a main rule, you can only be granted an extension of the deadline for the mandatory roadworthiness test (“EU test”) in cases of serious illness.

 Find an approved garage

-Find a garage / supervisory body near you, where you can book a session for the mandatory roadworthiness test (“EU test”).
+Find a garage/testing centre near you, where you can book a session for the mandatory roadworthiness test (“EU test”).